How To Attract More Clients This Booking Season

 It.
 Sounds.
 Fake.

-Eventually your couple will talk to you in person or over the phone.
+Eventually your client will talk to you in person or over the phone.
 Give them the same person they saw in the emails.
 If you wouldn't say "To Whom It May Concern" out loud then don't type it in an email to your couple.
 (Okay, that may have been a little bit of an exaggeration, but you get the idea.)

 Even if you don't mix your business with your personal life, you are still your business.
 You're it's biggest representative, and potential clients are choosing to work with you or at least the brand that you've created and built a reputation for.